 Your vehicle is equipped with two fuel filters; one is mounted on top of the engine.
-On F-Super Duty, and Excursion vehicles, the second filter, inside the HFCM, is mounted inside the frame rail under the driver-side floorboard near the transmission.
+On F-Super Duty, the second filter, inside the HFCM, is mounted inside the frame rail under the driver-side floorboard near the transmission.
 On E-Series vehicles, the second filter, inside the FCM, is mounted on the driver-side of the vehicle next to the transmission case.
 On all vehicles, both filters should be replaced at the same time.
-The Motorcraft part number for the replacement filters is FD-4604.
+The replacement filters are Motorcraft Part No. (FD-4604, F-Series) and (FD-4606, E-Series).